 Planning a trip can be a hassle.
 There are so many different travel resources out there from review sites to flight search tools to maps and apps.
-Even as someone who has spent the past 5 years travelling full time, it can all get a bit confusing and, usually, the second you think you’ve settled on your favourite websites, someone tells you there’s another much better/cheaper/faster way to do it all and – boom – you’re back to square one.
+Even as someone who has many years travelling full time, it can all get a bit confusing and, usually, the second you think you’ve settled on your favourite websites, someone tells you there’s another much better/cheaper/faster way to do it all and – boom – you’re back to square one.

 If you read no further, check out my favourite 5 top travel sites.
 I search elsewhere but I frequently find myself coming back to this core set to plan my trips.

 Skyscanner – I’ve listed more flight websites below but I consistently find Skyscanner to be the cheapest on a global basis so I rarely waste my time looking anywhere else.

 Tripadvisor – more than just a review site, Tripadvisor is a brilliant and quick way to check hotel prices in one click.
 And you’re probably going to bag the best price – exactly as you’d expect from such a travel giant.

 Hostelworld – While I love a bit of luxury, I don’t mind a hostel dorm either – especially if it means I can save money and travel for longer.
 The reviews are one of the most valuable parts of this site.

 Get Your Guide – want to go cooking in the sunflower fields on a Vespa in Italy?
 Get Your Guide probably has a tour for that.
 You can read reviews and book ahead which is much better than turning up and trying to scratch around for good tours that have last-minute availability (as elusive as a unicorn).